JakeR-BBC/linux-command-trainer/buildplan.md

 Adding to personal GitHub and deploying to Netlify is a fallback.

 ### Potential future features
-- Keyboard navigation throughout the app (e.g. number keys for recognition answers, arrow keys for grids)
 - Hint system (currently decided against — undermines satisfaction)
 - Guided journey A/B option for experienced users who want freedom of mode access
 - Leaderboard (requires user accounts)
 - Additional command sets beyond the core 50, this definitely will happen for personal learning.
 - Mobile responsive layout
 - Accessibility mode > everything is more visible
+- Full keyboard navigation for nav rail (press `/` to focus, arrow keys to navigate) — complex due to event listener conflicts with page-level keyboard handlers, needs careful architecture